abhishek1235/archetypes/README.md

 ## History of Changes
 5.5.0.0

-1. Initial version of Launchpad Archetype and Backbase CXP ES Project Archetype with 0.10.0 version of Launchpad and Services Archetype.
+1. Initial version of Launchpad Archetype and Backbase CXP ES Project Archetype with Launchpad 0.10.0 and Services Archetype.
-2. Alignement of Portal Server, Content Services, Mashup Services, Orchestrator, Targeting, All-In-One and All-In-One with Launchpad archetypes with 5.5.0.0 version of Backbase Portal suite.
+2. Alignement of Portal Server, Content Services, Mashup Services, Orchestrator, Targeting, All-In-One and All-In-One with Launchpad archetypes with Backbase Portal suite 5.5.0.0
-3. Alignement of All-In-One with Launchpad archetypes with 0.10.0 version of Launchpad
+3. Alignement of All-In-One with Launchpad archetypes with Launchpad 0.10.0
-4. Separation of aggregating and parent POM so we can release individual archetypes when we need
+4. Separation of aggregating and parent POM
 5. Move to Jetty 9.1.2.v20140210
 6. Move to JDK 7
 7. Fixing reported bugs
+8. Moved RSS target feed for test into application
-8. Adding some of the ES best practices
+9. Adding ES best practices for web development
+10, Moved TODO from this file into GitHub issues section

 5.4.2.2

-1. Alignement of Portal Server, Content Services, Mashup Services, All-In-One and All-In-One with Launchpad archetypes with 5.4.2.2 version of Backbase Portal suite
+1. Alignement of Portal Server, Content Services, Mashup Services, All-In-One and All-In-One with Launchpad archetypes with Backbase Portal suite 5.4.2.2
-2. Alignement of All-In-One with Launchpad archetypes with 0.8 version of Launchpad
+2. Alignement of All-In-One with Launchpad archetypes with Launchpad 0.8
 3. Initial version of Orchestrator Archetype
 4. Initial version of Targeting Archetype
 5. Rename archetypes to fit uniform naming convention